tylerwalt902/gatsby-v2-starter-lumen/src/pages/articles/2017-07-16--episode-797/index.md

 tags:
   - "One Piece"
   - "Subbed"
 description: "A Top Executive!
-One of the Three Commanders "Cracker" Appears"
+One of the Three Commanders /"Cracker/" Appears"
 ---

 **A Top Executive!
 One of the Three Commanders "Cracker" Appears**